 News and Updates

-The Virginia Department of Transportation (VDOT) and the Fairfax County Department of Transportation (FCDOT) held a public meeting on proposed paving and restriping changes in the Hunter Mill District on Tuesday, Feb.
-25, 6:30 p.m., in the cafeteria of Terraset Elementary School, 11411 Ridge Heights Road, Reston.
-Community members had the opportunity to learn about VDOT's repaving and proposed striping changes.
-Proposed restriping or crosswalk-related comments were accepted for the Hunter Mill District through March 10.
+The Virginia Department of Transportation (VDOT) and the Fairfax County Department of Transportation (FCDOT) held a virtual public meeting on proposed paving and restriping changes in the Hunter Mill District on Tuesday, April 6, at 7 p.m.
+Community members had the opportunity to learn about VDOT's repaving program, proposed striping changes and give feedback.

 - Road maintenance-related comments (e.g., drainage issues, missing signage, signal repair, walkway repair and sight distance issues due to vegetation overgrowth) should be submitted through the myVDOT portal: https://my.vdot.virginia.gov/.
 If you would like to request road repairs, please follow the "I need a road repaired" link on the VDOT portal or call 1-800-FOR-ROAD (1-800-367-7623).